IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  ====================================================  ===
 Identifiers                             Header     Description
 ======================================  =========  ====================================================  ===
-Period      Scenario        Load level  Generator  Maximum (minimum) storage of the ESS by load level    GWh
+Period      Scenario        LoadLevel   Generator  Maximum (minimum) storage of the ESS by load level    GWh
 ==========  ==============  ==========  =========  ====================================================  ===

-All the generators must be defined as columns of these files.
+Not all the generators must be defined as columns of these files, only those with values different from 0.

+It can be used also for upper-bounding and/or lower-bounding the storage of any generator (e.g., storage hydro).
+If the user introduces a maximum storage value that is lower than the minimum storage value, the model will adjust the minimum storage value to match the maximum.

 For example, these data can be used for defining the operating guide (rule) curves for the ESS.